Services for NGOs

 Section 13 MEETINGS

 Ordinary meeting of the General Assembly.
-The Ordinary meeting of the General Assembly shall be held at least once a year, in person.
+The Ordinary meeting of the General Assembly shall be held at least once a year.

 Extraordinary meeting of the General Assembly.
 Extraordinary meetings of the General Assembly may be called by the Board or at the request of at least 20 percent of all Members, in accordance with article 64 para.
 3 CC.